Macrina Bakery Belltown ★ 4.3

-Macrina Bakery Belltown in Seattle is Leslie Mackie's 1993 flagship: an institutional Pacific Northwest sourdough, Olivia bread named after her daughter, the city's first lamination.
+Macrina Bakery Belltown in Seattle is Leslie Mackie's 1993 flagship: an institutional Pacific Northwest sourdough, Olivia bread named after her daughter.

 Worth the queue: Olivia bread

-Sea Wolf Bakers in Seattle's Fremont is the brothers Wybenga sourdough room: levain breads, the city's signature cinnamon roll, and a pastry case that sells out by 11:30.
+Sea Wolf Bakers in Seattle's Fremont is the brothers Wybenga sourdough room: levain breads, the city's signature cinnamon roll.
+At 3617 Stone Way N.

 Address: 3617 Stone Way N, Seattle, WA 98103

-Macrina Bakery Belltown in Seattle is Leslie Mackie's 1993 flagship: an institutional Pacific Northwest sourdough, Olivia bread named after her daughter, the city's first lamination.
+Macrina Bakery Belltown in Seattle is Leslie Mackie's 1993 flagship: an institutional Pacific Northwest sourdough, Olivia bread named after her daughter.

 Worth the queue: Olivia bread

-Bakery Nouveau Capitol Hill in Seattle is William Leaman's lamination operation, 15th Ave E branch: the twice-baked almond croissant the city most often calls perfect.
+Bakery Nouveau Capitol Hill in Seattle is William Leaman's lamination operation, 15th Ave E branch: the twice-baked almond croissant the city most often.

 Worth the queue: Twice-baked almond croissant

-Bakery Nouveau West Seattle in Seattle is William Leaman's 2006 California Ave flagship: a Coupe du Monde de la Boulangerie winning team, full pastry, baguette and cake counter.
+Bakery Nouveau West Seattle in Seattle is William Leaman's 2006 California Ave flagship: a Coupe du Monde de la Boulangerie winning team, full pastry.

 Worth the queue: Chocolate croissant

-Piroshky Piroshky in Seattle's Pike Place is the 1992 Russian bakery hand-folding every bun on premises: cabbage and onion, smoked salmon and cream cheese, the citywide line.
+Piroshky Piroshky in Seattle's Pike Place is the 1992 Russian bakery hand-folding every bun on premises: cabbage and onion, smoked salmon and cream cheese.

 Worth the queue: Salmon piroshky

-Daily Dozen Doughnut in Seattle's Pike Place is the Economy Building mini-doughnut counter: hot from the oil, dusted in sugar, sold by the dozen, cash preferred.
+Daily Dozen Doughnut in Seattle's Pike Place is the Economy Building mini-doughnut counter: hot from the oil, dusted in sugar, sold by the dozen.

 Worth the queue: Mini powdered sugar doughnut, by the bag

-Hello Robin in Seattle's Capitol Hill is Robin Wehl Martin's 19th Ave cookie shop: graham-cookie Mackles'mores, ice-cream sandwiches with Molly Moon's, open until 22:00 daily.
+Hello Robin in Seattle's Capitol Hill is Robin Wehl Martin's 19th Ave cookie shop, with graham-cookie Mackles'mores and ice-cream sandwiches built around.

 Worth the queue: Mackles'mores cookie